johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 - **CSS scroll state container queries.** Use container queries to style descendants of containers based on their scroll state.

-    The query container is either a scroll container, or an element affected by the scroll position of a scroll container.
+    The query container is either a scroll container, or an element affected by the scrolled position of a scroll container.
 The following states can be queried:
     - `stuck`: A sticky positioned container is stuck to one of the edges of the scroll box.
     - `snapped`: A scroll snap aligned container is currently snapped horizontally or vertically.
     - `scrollable`: Whether a scroll container can be scrolled in a queried direction.